shield75/Swag-Lab-Automation---Assignment--iFarmer-/README.md

 # **Swag Labs Automation**

 ## **Overview**
 Swag Labs Automation is a Selenium and TestNG-based automation testing framework built to validate the functionalities of Swag Labs web application.
 Designed with modularity and scalability in mind, this framework supports running tests across multiple workflows such as login, cart management, and visual validations, while also leveraging **Allure** for professional-grade reporting.
+Additionally, this project is integrated with GitHub Actions for continuous integration.
+On every push to the main branch, the pipeline automatically executes the test suite and generates interactive Allure Reports, ensuring that test feedback and reporting remain consistent and up-to-date.

 ---

 ## **Features**
 - Fully automated testing for the Swag Labs web application's critical functionalities.
-- Supports detailed TestNG test cases and scenarios.
+- Supports detailed **TestNG** test cases and scenarios.
-- Modular design using reusable base classes and utility functions.
+- Modular design using reusable base classes, page objects, and utility functions.
-- Efficient test data management for scenario-based testing.
+- Efficient test data management for scenario-based and data-driven testing.
 - Detailed test progress and results reporting using **Allure**.
-- Screenshots for both errors and visual validation using **Ashot**.
+- Screenshots for visual validation and error debugging using **Screenshot**.
+- Cross-browser support (Chrome, Firefox, Edge) managed by **WebDriverManager**.
+- Continuous Integration with **GitHub Actions** to automatically run tests and generate Allure reports on each push to `main`.
+- Scalable and maintainable framework architecture following industry best practices.

 ---

 ## **Prerequisites**
-1. **Java Development Kit (JDK)** version 20 or later.
+1. **Java Development Kit (JDK)** — version 20 or later.
+   - Required to compile and run the Selenium TestNG framework.

-2. **Maven** for dependency management.
+2. **Apache Maven** — for project build and dependency management.
+   - All dependencies (Selenium, TestNG, WebDriverManager, Allure, etc.) are managed through `pom.xml`.

-3. **Modern Web Browsers** (Chrome, Firefox, Edge are supported).
+3. **Supported Web Browsers** — latest versions of Chrome, Firefox, or Edge.
+   - Browser drivers are automatically handled using **WebDriverManager** (no manual setup required).

-4. **Allure Command-Line Tool** for generating test reports:
+4. **Allure Command-Line Tool** — for generating and serving rich test reports.
-    - Install Allure via Homebrew (macOS) or Chocolatey (Windows).
+   - Install via **Homebrew** (macOS) or **Chocolatey** (Windows).

+5. **Git & GitHub** — for version control and CI/CD.
+   - Project integrates with **GitHub Actions** to run tests and publish Allure reports on pushes to `main`.

 ---